Traralgon Tennis International

 The Traralgon Tennis International is held in early January each year in Traralgon, in Victoria, Australia.
-It is considered a lead-up event to the Australian Open's Junior Championships.
+It is considered a lead-up event for U-18 players to the Australian Open's Junior Championships.

-It serves as a qualifying tournament for people to become eligible for a Grand Slam.

-Past winners include Roger Federer who took the boys title in 1998.
+Tennis legend Roger Federer took the boys' singles title in 1998.
+Other notable winners include Alexander Zverev, Nick Kyrgios, Jelena Dokic, Anastasia Pavlyuchenkova, Monica Puig and Iga Świątek.

-In 2006, Anastasia Pavlyuchenkova won the females title.
+Current champions are Brazilian Luís Guto Miguel in boys' singles and Chinese Sun Xinran in girls' singles.
+Miguel became the first South American champion of the event.